HamzaBurney/Electricity-Demand-Forecasting-and-Analysis/readme.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Weather data sources
-- Electricity demand data providers
-- Open-source libraries and tools used in this project